filecoin-project/filecoin-docs/content/en/fvm/basics/quickstart/index.md

 1. In the **Token contract address** field, paste the contract address you just copied from Remix.
 MetaMask should autofill the rest of the information based on what it can find from the Filecoin network.
 1. Click **Add custom token** and then **Import token**.
 1. You should now be able to see that you have 100 of your tokens within your MetaMask wallet!

+## Share your tokens

+Having a bunch of tokens in your personal MetaMask is nice, but why not send some tokens to a friend?
+Your friend needs to create a wallet in MetaMask as we did in the [Create a wallet](#create-a-wallet) and [Switch networs](#switch-networks) sections.
+They will also need to import your contract deployment address like you did in the [Add your tokens to MetaMask](#add-your-tokens-to-metamask) section.
+Remember, you need to pay gas for every transaction that you make!
+If your friend tries to send some of your tokens to someone else but can't, it might be because they [don't have any `tFil`](#get-some-funds).